 The contract would normally be reversible in court, which isn’t the case here.
 The contract has already seen through its deliverables.

 The Bottom Line

-While the world has become comfortable with the traditional methods of entering into an agreement, smart contracts provide a forward-looking approach to the way that we execute business agreements.
+While the world has become comfortable with the traditional methods of agreeing, smart contracts provide a forward-looking approach to executing business agreements.

-The distinctive features of these contracts make them a lucrative and appealing prospect.
-Things such as immutability and a distributed network system have undoubtedly shifted our perspective when it comes to business transactions and how we conduct ourselves financially.
+The distinctive features of these contracts make them lucrative and appealing prospects.
+Things such as immutability and a distributed network system have undoubtedly shifted our perspective regarding business transactions and how we conduct ourselves financially.

-With technology advancing at an incredible rate, smart Contracts have the ability to bring revolutionary changes to the manner that we conduct our business.
+With technology advancing at an incredible rate, smart Contracts can bring revolutionary changes to how we conduct our business.
 Although there may be flaws and some risks, it’s a bright and positive path to a new era.